Disappearance of Andrew Gosden: Subsequent investigations

 The family and the police investigated the possibility that Gosden had gone to London to meet someone he had met over the Internet; however, there was no evidence for this.
-Gosden did not use a computer at home.
-His father stated that Gosden did not have an email address and had not set up an online account on either his Xbox or his PSP.
-The police took the computers from Gosden's school and Doncaster Library but their digital forensic investigations found no trace of any activity by Gosden.
+He rarely used a computer at home.
+His father stated that he did not have an email address and had not set up an online account on either his Xbox or his PSP.
+The police took the computers from his school and Doncaster Library, but their digital forensic investigations found no trace of any activity by him.

 Investigators sent the unique serial number of Gosden's PSP to Sony headquarters, who found that there was no record of an account being set up or communication established on the device.
-The Sony PSP 1000 had a DNAS authentication system allowing Sony to see when a PSP had connected to the internet.
-The only PC in the house was his sister's laptop, which had only been in her possession for eight weeks.
-Gosden's sister has stated that he did not seem interested in social media or connecting with other people through the Internet, as he "just didn't seem social".
+The only PC in the house was his sister's laptop, which had been in her possession for only eight weeks.
+She stated that he did not seem interested in social media or connecting with other people through the Internet, as he "just didn't seem social".

 A year after Gosden's disappearance, the head teacher at McAuley Catholic High School, Mary Lawrence, travelled to London with staff and pupils and distributed 15,000 leaflets.

 In September 2017, Mick Neville, retired head of the Metropolitan Police's Central Images Unit, drew comparisons between Gosden's disappearance and that of another gifted maths student who disappeared without a trace in London.
 Alex Sloley was 16 when he disappeared in 2008, less than a year after Gosden.
-When Sloley disappeared, he was thought to have been on his way to Islington, which is two miles from King's Cross.
-"It raises the question on whether there is a serial killer on the prowl? ...the potential links between these cases need to be recognised," said Neville.
+When Sloley disappeared, he was thought to have been on his way to Islington, which is 2 mi from King's Cross.
+Neville stated: "It raises the question on whether there is a serial killer on the prowl? ...the potential links between these cases need to be recognised".